ajessee/NYCycle/README.md

 You can use NYCycle to find the closest recycling bin to your geolocation or find closest recycling bin to a street address that you provide.
 Once you submit your choice, the app will render a street map that marks both your and the bin's location, walking directions to the bin's location, and a street view of the location of the bin.

-The app is written in Rails 4 and currently deployed in production using Heroku.
+The app is written in Rails 6 and currently deployed in production using Heroku.

 ## Features:

 * Mobile-first design.
 * Single page application.
 * Geolocation using mobile phone or browser.
-* Spinner appears during AJAX request to let user know that map is loading.
+* Logo animates to spin arrows during Google Maps request to let user know that map is loading.

-## Future Features:

-* Ability to display multiple recycling bins at once in relation to user.
-* Add in additional sources of data including recycling centers, compost pick-up, and e-waste recycling.

 ## Technical Specifications: